CodyBontecou/blog-nuxt-content/content/tell-me-a-time-when.md

 ## Learn and be curious

+>Leaders are never done learning and always seek to improve themselves.
+They are curious about new possibilities and act to explore them.

 ### Tell me about a time when you solved a problem through just superior knowledge or observation.

 S: